-Pyelitis and pyelonephritis lead as a rule to some minor degree of pelvic dilatation, the brunt of which is borne in different cases by the calyces, pelvis, or sometimes by the ureter.
-Simple pyelonephritis sometimes causes erosion of the renal papillæ, the damaged areas then showing up on the pyelogram as rounded excavations of the parenchyma.
+Pyclitis and pyclonephritis lead as a rule to some minor degree of pelvic dilatation, the brunt of which is borne in different cases by the calices, pelvis, or ureter.
+Simple pyclonephritis sometimes causes erosion of the renal papillæ, the damaged areas then showing up on the pyelogram as rounded excavations of the parenchyma.
 The ureter may be uniformly or irregularly dilated, and in some cases exhibits a sinuous outline.

 A pyonephrosis may arise from infection of a hydronephrosis, when its outline will be similar in shape to that of its forerunner.
 It may assume a pelvic, renal, or mixed distribution, and be small or very large.
-Often it is impossible to evacuate its contents through a ureteric catheter owing to their thick consistency, and the pyelographic solution must be added to the already contained fluid.
-A medium of strength greater than usual should therefore be employed to allow for its dilution.
+Often it is impossible to evacuate its contents through a ureteric catheter owing to their thick consistency, and the pyclographic solution must be added to the already contained fluid.
 The medium tends to fill the cavities irregularly, and where these are lined with adherent débris the outline of the cavity is irregular and hazy.